 One thing that stands out is the assurance that someone is not far away.

-Additional security is provided by rally organisers, who have uncanny ways of inquiring of those who may be doing something unusual (i.e have stopped mid-route for an extended period etc).
+Additional security is provided by rally organisers, who have uncanny ways of inquiring of those who may be doing something unusual.

-We were called up the evening on day one into a 2-day passage.
-We had chosen a much more southern route than the rest of the fleet.
-This was so we could meet a more favourable wind and tidal flow change predicted later that evening.
+We were called up one evening on day one of a 2-day passage.
+We had chosen a southern route, different than the rest of the fleet.
+This was so we could meet a more favourable tidal flow predicted later that evening.

-This took us close to a reef (that we were actually trolling at the time).
-We had had no visuals on any of the fleet for the last 5-hours.
+This took us close to a reef (that we were actually trolling off at the time).
+We had had no visuals on any of the fleet vessel for the last 5-hours.
+We had no idea how organisers knew where we were - Dead Reckoning or AIS...who knows.

-We have no idea how organisers knew where we were - Dead Reckoning or AIS I suppose.
-Another good reason to ensure you have an AIS that is actually serviceable and on.
-Whatever their system, it's comforting that someone was around had we had an issue.
-They too are aware of all yacht positions with the last 24-hours.
+Another good reason to ensure you have an AIS that is serviceable AND ON.
+Whatever their system, it's comforting that someone was around if we had an issue.

-Finally, once you arrive at the destination, the rally is then finished after a party or three.
-Everyone then goes there own way until the next rally leg starts.
+Finally, once you arrive at the destination, the rally is then finished after a party...or three.
+Everyone then goes there own merry way until the next rally leg starts.

 We have come to know and become very good friends with other rally yachts, who are like-minded in the sailing, some we buddy-boat with on smaller passages to this day.